RavenfieldCommunity/docs/en/in-GAME/ravenm.md

 Squad order (`G`, `B` key) isn't avaliable between real players and players.

-Left-up corner is the ping status.
+Left-up corner is the ping status, higher is your network worse.

 Press `Tab` to show player scoreboard.